Jaloliddin-Zokirov/Jaloliddin-Zokirov/README.md

 ---

 ### 🌍 About Me

-- 🎓 **Computer and Network Engineering student** with a passion for web technologies
+- 🎓 Computer and Network Engineering student
-- 💻 Experienced in **React.js, Tailwind CSS, Material-UI, Bootstrap**
+- 💻 Frontend Developer specializing in React, Next.js, TypeScript, and Tailwind CSS
-- 🛠️ Always optimizing for **performance, accessibility, and user experience**
+- ⚡ Passionate about building fast, responsive, and user-friendly web applications
-- 🎯 Exploring **Backend Development** to become a Full-Stack Developer
+- 🛠️ Expanding my expertise in Backend Development, DevOps, and AI
-- ✨ Constantly learning and improving to build **better digital experiences**
+- 📚 Always learning, experimenting, and improving as a Software Engineer

 ---